ivnad95/ott-img/README.md

 # OTT Product Images Manager

 A mobile-friendly web application for managing product inventory and categorization.
-Built with vanilla HTML, CSS, and JavaScript, optimized for Vercel deployment.
+Built with vanilla HTML, CSS, and JavaScript.

 ## Features